mssalstrom/Group5-repo-projects/README.md

    - After creating your collection, it's time to set up a variable.
    - Select your newly created collection.
    - Click on the "Variables" tab within the collection.
+   - **Understanding Variables:**
+     - Variables in Postman act as placeholders for dynamic values.
+     - They enhance flexibility and reusability in requests.
      - Create a variable named `baseURL`.
      - Set the initial value to `https://reqres.in`.
      - Click "Save" to confirm the variable creation.
      - Your variable, `baseURL`, is now created and set to the initial value.

 3. **Create a GET request:**
    - In your new collection, create a request named "List Users."
    - Set the request method to GET.
-   - Set the request URL to `[{{baseURL}}]/api/users?page=2`.
+   - Set the request URL to `{{baseURL}}/api/users?page=2`.
    - Click the "Send" button to make a GET request to list users.
    - Verify that the response is as expected.